top of page

 ZOE

-I have an MSc in Zoo Biology with further animal management degree qualifications.
+Following growing up loving and working with animals, I gained an MSc in Zoo Biology with further animal management degree qualifications.
 I originally started my career with exotic animals, including a range of wildlife such as giraffes, zebra, birds of prey and small mammals.
-However, after a career break volunteering in South Africa with endangered species, I am now looking forward to pursuing a career with dogs - a childhood dream - and joined the team at MDDC in January 2025.
+However, after a career break volunteering in South Africa with endangered species, I am now looking forward to pursuing a career with dogs - a childhood dream - and joined the team at My Doggy Daycare in January 2025.

 I have always loved and owned animals since before I can remember.
-Over the last few years we have fostered a number of different dogs who have gone off to loving homes, but we have a ‘failed’ foster who is a Parsons X Patterdale.
-I now also help to look after my partner’s three-year-old rescue dog.
+Over the last few years we have fostered a number of different dogs who have gone off to loving homes.

 SHIRLEY